You Will Never Feel 100% Ready. That Is Normal.

 Why "Feeling Ready" Is Not a Reliable Signal

-Confidence is not correlated with competence on the Florida real estate exam.
+Confidence and competence do not always move together on the Florida real estate exam.
 This is not a motivational platitude.
-It is a measurable phenomenon.
+It is the pattern behind many surprise failures and many surprise passes.

 Here is why feelings mislead: